 If you're blessed with a kitchen that has access to plentiful of natural light, it's a given that your kitchen tools will be in direct sunlight during the day.
 While this is great, the sunlight can dry out the wooden handle of your knife, which can lead to cracking.
 Make sure to store your knife in a drawer, or if you want to leave it out on the counter for your friends and family to see (we don't blame you.
 It's gorgeous), then make sure it is out of direct sunlight.

-To enhance the longevity of your knives, you should clean them right after you use them.
+To make your knives last longer, you should clean them right after you use them.
 To properly clean the blade, use warm water and soap.
 The handle should be cleaned with a damp cloth and then immediately dried.
 It is important that the wood isn’t exposed or left soaking in water for too long.

-These three rules may seem small, but they are very important in making sure your Limited Edition Nakiri Knife stays looking sharp and brand new.
-If you missed out on purchasing the limited edition version, don't worry!
-We will be releasing the knife in our red, black, and gray colors in November.
+These four rules may seem small, but they are very important in making sure your Olive Wood Knives stays looking sharp and brand new.